nicoespeon/talk-how-to-change-untested-code/slides/00-draft.md

 ## The Problem (2min)

-> The code requires significant changes to support unit tests.
-I have deadlines to meet!

 You need to change code.
 When you're done, you want to know that:

 - your new feature is working